katemakescode/behind-the-web/README.md

-# TinyPage
+# Behind the Web

-TinyPage is a personal portfolio website, and wrapper for the OverTrick and Mercantile projects.
+Behind the Web is a personal portfolio webpage, and wrapper for the OverTrick and Mercantile projects.
+The styling is deliberately minimalist; I'm not a web designer, and I'd rather spend my time crafting back end infrastructure and business logic.

-Note: TinyPage should render adequately on both desktop and mobile, but has only been tested on Chrome.
+Note: the page should render adequately on both desktop and mobile, but has only been tested on Chrome 85 on Linux Mint.

 ## Roadmap
-* styling
-    * colour palette
-    * deployment to Heroku AWS
-    * contact form error handling
+* contact form error display

-* Merchant ecommerce
+* Merchant ecommerce stub

 ## Credits